Answers to the Most Frequently Asked Questions

 What is a registered agent?

 A registered agent is the person or entity responsible for accepting official legal and tax correspondence on your entity’s behalf.
 You can act as you own registered agent as long as you have a physical address in Texas and are available during normal business hours.
-We can hire a professional registered agent (Registered Agent Solutions, Inc or LegalInc Corporate Services, Inc) for you.
-RASi charges $120/year.
-Read more.
+We can hire a professional registered agent (Registered Agent Solutions, Inc) for you.
+RASI charges $120/year.

 What is an EIN?